-First coming to the attention of the musical cognoscenti via a set of mysterious viral videos with alphanumeric code titles, speculation was rife that this was a side project by BJORK, THE KNIFE and even CHRISTINA AGUILERA!
+First coming to the attention of the musical cognoscenti via a set of mysterious viral videos with alphanumeric code titles, media speculation was rife that this was a side project by BJORK, THE KNIFE and even CHRISTINA AGUILERA!

 Following another YouTube campaign, the first purchasable full length download releases which featured single letter titles and eventually formed the ‘B.O.U.N.T.Y.’ indicated that even without the visuals, behind the mystery and the perceived pretence, there was accessible avant pop.
 From that collection, ‘T’ was an undoubted highlight.